AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 Given the following requirements:
 > Write a `Looting System` in which has a single procedure: `RandChoose` that, upon given a loot table with weights and item names, will return a random loot in the table, given the weight.

-> The higher the weight is, the more probability it will be chosen among all loot.
+> The higher the weight is, the higher the probability that it will be chosen among all loot in the loot table.

 > Example: